jayventi/swath-total-protein-calc/README.md

 * R Version 1.4.1103 or later
 * Spectronaut (or equivalent software)
-* Software known to run in MacOS, Ubuntu 18, and Windows 10
+* Script known to run in MacOS, Ubuntu 18, and Windows 10

 ### Installing

-1) Install R 1.4 or later (select "download R" and choose preferred CRAN mirror site) https://www.r-project.org/
+1) Install R 1.4 or later (from r.project.org select "download R" and choose preferred CRAN mirror site to get software) https://www.r-project.org/
 2) Install RStudio Version 1.4.1 or later (optional, useful if code is to be modified) https://www.rstudio.com/products/rstudio/download/